-A "Master" keypad is one on which the status of all 8 partitions is displayed simultaneously.
-A user can get more information about a certain partition by simply entering + the desired partition number (1-8).
-To log on to the "Master" partition (9) using the GOTO command, a user must have access to all partitions.
+A "Master" keypad is one on which the status of all eight partitions is displayed simultaneously.
+A user can get more information about a certain partition by simply entering [\] + the desired partition number (1-8).
+To log on to the "Master" partition (9) using the GOTO command, and to perform any functions at a Master keypad, a user must have access to all partitions.